 - Time Required: 02:00 Hrs

-- Tags: Museum, History Museum, Family And Kids, Architecture , Sculpture, Social, Arts, Museums
+- Tags: Museums, History Museums, Architecture , Sculpture, Social, Arts

 Despite the immediate association you might make with bear, this is a actuallt a sculpture museum, founded by Carl Jacobsen.
 Three architecturall distinct buildings house the collection, which comprises largely of French, Danish, European and Antique work.
 There is a smaller collection of paintings in each section.
 The museum provides the perfect atmosphere to visit on a rainy day.
 The museum mixes the mordern with the historic very well.
 Allow your self at least three peaceful hours to peruse these halls.